algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ##### A.3 Data Usage

 Works in one way unless you store it.
-Bubble can display these external data directly, but:
+Bubble can display this external data directly, but:

 - You **can’t use** native filtering/searching on external data like you can using Bubble's database.

-- You **can’t use** built-in privacy rules like the one used by bubble. (**Firebase handles its own security**).
+- You **can’t use** built-in privacy rules like the one used by Bubble. (**Firebase handles its own security**).

 You’ll often want to **transform or cache** this data locally for performance or UI needs.

 ##### A.4 Data Connection to Bubble

-With Firebase, data is protected via Firebase **security rules**. which are separate from Bubble’s privacy system:
+With Firebase, data is protected via Firebase **security rules**.
+Which are separate from Bubble’s privacy system:
 You must handle:

 - **Auth tokens** (e.g., OAuth2 or Firebase custom tokens).